dm8tbr/instantspot/README.md

  - reply directly to phone call and use TTS (festival)
  - move from remote json queries to locally stored and updated TLE
  - add support for arbitrary objects found in TLE file
+ - add support for objects outside of earth orbit
  - add search in TLE objects